enriquepablo/peer/doc/install.rst

 It is also recommended that you activate DEBUG mode in your configuration file.
-We will see how to do that in the next chapter, `Configuration`_.
+We will see how to do that in the next chapter, :doc:`configuration`.